EndeavorGlobal/EC_VALUATIONS/Project_2_Industry_Classification/README.md

 All necessary libraries are pre-imported into the venv.

 When pushing changed or new library imports, with VENV activated make sure to freeze new imports in PShell terminal: freeze > requirements.txt

+Note that both train_model.exe and predict_model.exe are standalone onefiles, obfuscated with Nuitka, therefore distribution is safe and acceptable.